A middle seat on an overnight flight to Luanda with Angola Airlines.

 Whenever I’m in this situation, I always ask myself: Is it the city that sucked or is this my problem?

-I remembered how my guidebook had reassured me that Maputo was perfectly safe, then remembered the things I’d read online that had left me worried it wasn’t.
+I remembered how my guidebook had reassured me that Maputo was perfectly safe, then remembered the things I’d read online that had told it wasn’t.

 Nothing bad had happened to me while I was exploring.
 I’d kept my phone buried deep in the pocket of my jeans despite spotting plenty of local teenagers walking around with iPhones in hand.
 I’d been nervous, jumpy, and silent when approached by locals, despite them showing zero signs of wanting to harm me in any way.
 I’d kept my eyes down and looked petrified for my entire walk, despite having yet seen any reason for me to feel that way.